dotlouis/ng-chrome-permissions/README.md

 #### `.request(Object permissions)` -> `Promise`

-Check each permissions one by one, then ask the user for the one which are not already granted.
+Checks each permissions one by one, then asks the user for the one which are not already granted.
 Requesting permissions prompts the user once for all requested permissions.
 Takes an Object of permissions and/or origins.
 Returns a promise which resolves if the permissions have been granted, and rejects if permissions have been denied.